ivbeg/awesome-data-takeout/README.md

 * [Trello](https://trello.com) - go to "Profile and Visibility", next "Settings", find "Personal Data Export" with url to download personal data

 ## Other services
+* [Flickr](https://www.flickr.com/account/) - find "Your Flickr Data" part of the webpage and request your data.
+It will be sent to your linked email.
 * [Etsy](https://www.etsy.com/your/account/privacy) - use "Request your data for download" button to get data as CSV and JSON files

 ## Finances